lexovermars/TISAnalysis/README.md

 Requirements
 --------------
-The following non-default python packages
 - NumPy
 - SciPy
 - matplotlib

-R is required for the PCA-based correction of TIS existing annotations.
+- R (only for the PCA-based correction of TIS existing annotations)

 TIS Annotation Quality